b2004x/Japanese_cartoon_application-Anime_aplication-/README.md

     F1 Score              0.4774        0.7959           0.3419

 ```
-- **Train loss and validation loss for Resnet152**
+- **Train loss and validation loss for Resnet152.**

 ![alt text](/test/test2/Resnet152.PNG)

-- **We can see that the train loss it reduce but the val lost increase after each epoch, this implies the model is overfitting**
+- **We can see that the train loss it reduce but the val lost increase after each epoch, this implies the model is overfitting.**

-- **Because the Danboruu_Resnet50 pretrain model achieves the best performance, we selected it as the main model for tagging task**
+- **Because the Danboruu_Resnet50 pretrain model achieves the best performance, we selected it as the main model for tagging task.**

 ## Instruction how to use the repo
 - **Working directory is ANIME-APP**